iter-tools/iter-tools/API.md

 **wrap([source](#sourceiterable))**

-Yields the items from `source`.
+Yields the values from `source`.
 Its main purposes include allowing nullable iterables to be treated as non-null iterables, and to give arbitrary iterables the semantics of iter-tools iterables.

 ```js
 const maybeIterable =